On the whole, diving is a safe pastime, but it does have some risks. There are some key things you can do to reduce risk.

-The standard advice is that if you have not dived for longer then six months that you should take a refresher.
+The standard advice is that if you have not dived for longer than six months that you should take a refresher.
 The refresher will run you through all the skills you learned during your entry-level course.
-However, if you dive regularly, there’s no recommendation about doing a refresher.
+However, if you dive regularly, there’s no recommendation for doing a refresher.
 This means that your self-rescue skills could become rusty.

 What Should You Practice Regularly On A Dive?

 - Out-of-air scenarios

 - Towing a diver

 - Removing and replacing your gear on the surface and underwater

 Practice should take place in a calm, shallow, and controlled environment.

 It’s not just the basics that you need to refresh.
 If you’ve trained in rescue techniques or other specific skills, practice them so that you can call on them when needed.